 Transfers between Ezeiza and Aeroparque Jorge Newbery

-It is important to note that Ezeiza is the international airport, but domestic flights do not fly out of there, so those traveling to another destination in Argentina will have to get a transfer to the local airport.
+It is important to note that Ezeiza is the international airport, but domestic flights do not fly out of there.